edwardsta/Data-Science-Portfolio/README.md

 ### Machine Learning
 * [Simple linear regression:](https://github.com/edwardsta/simple-linear-regression) A supervised learning problem using gradient descent to optimize the cost function J(θ).
 Predictions of profit are made for a food truck company based on the population of the cities where they may wish to operate a new franchise.
+* [Multiple linear regression:](https://github.com/edwardsta/multiple-linear-regression) Same approach as simple linear regression but with multiple feature variables.
+Predictions of a house's market value in Portland, OR are made using a linear regression model trained on size (square footage), and number of bedrooms.

 ### Data Analysis and Visualization